 It is interesting that benefits will apparently overlap for at least some period of time.
 For instance, we expect that existing Aviator Silver cardholders will receive the Admirals Club passes and splurge credits after the cards transition in April.
 It also sounds like it will be possible, for at least a limited time, to earn both the spend-based Loyalty Point bonuses from the Barclays card and the bonus Loyalty Points offered by the Globe card based on flight activity.
 That could make it far easier to qualify for elite status for those who can manage to meet both sets of requirements.

-We wonder whether transitioned cardholders will get both the Globe card’s automatic $99 Companion Certificate at renewal and the Aviator Silver card’s Companion Certificate that is good for two companions if they have met the $20K spending requirement.
+We wonder whether transitioned cardholders will receive both the Globe card’s automatic $99 Companion Certificate at renewal and the Aviator Silver card’s Companion Certificate, which is valid for two companions, if they have met the $20K spending requirement.
 As things stand, we expect that it should be possible to get both.
-It is also worth noting that while those benefits sound similar, in practice, Citi companion certificates have carried fewer restrictions than Barclays certificates, including being valid on a wider range of fares and without the Barclays blackout dates.
+It is also worth noting that while those benefits sound similar, in practice, Citi companion certificates have carried fewer restrictions than Barclays certificates, including being valid on a wider range of fares and not subject to Barclays’ blackout dates.

 The big question, of course, is whether and when existing Aviator Silver cardholders will be subject to the Globe card’s $350 annual fee.
 As with the Aviator Red card information, it is interesting and probably notable that Citi has made no mention at all of the annual fee apart from noting that one will be assessed at renewal.

 As an educated guess, I would suspect that Citi probably needs to provide advance notice of an increase in the annual fee.
-Furthermore, since many existing Barclays Aviator Silver cardholders have presumably already made progress in spending toward the companion certificate, and that certificate is contingent upon renewal, it would be at least customer-unfriendly to move the goalpost by increasing the required renewal fee.
+Furthermore, since many existing Barclays Aviator Silver cardholders have presumably already made progress toward the companion certificate, and that certificate is contingent upon renewal, it would be at least customer-unfriendly to move the goalposts by increasing the required renewal fee.
 It may be that there are regulatory considerations there also.
-I think it isn’t impossible to imagine that Aviator Silver cardholders could keep the $195 annual fee at next renewal, at least for near-term renewals.
+I think it’s possible that Aviator Silver cardholders could keep the $199 annual fee at the next renewal, at least for near-term renewals.
 However, that is only a guess.
 Time will tell how that shakes out.

 Barclays AAdvantage® Aviator® World Elite Business Mastercard® to Citi® / AAdvantage Business™ Card